-Christians today are encountering the same dangerous foggy conditions, but in a spiritual sense.
+Christians today are encountering the same dangerous, foggy conditions, but in a spiritual sense.
 The Road of truth, morality, values, and who God is, have become an extremely treacherous road to travel.
-The clear skies of the right and wrong, truth and error, have become increasing obscured by the fog of Man's opinions.
+The clear skies of right and wrong, truth and error, have become increasing obscured by the fog of Man's opinions.
 What is the Believer to do, to safely navigate through such times?
 We do the same thing I did in California.

 We follow the lines in the road.
+We follow the clear plans of our Spiritual Commander in Chief.

 "Thy Word is a lamp unto my feet, a light unto my path."
-Ps.
-119:105
+Psalms 119:105

 We follow the reflectors, set in the road by the designer.